bbauska/UofM-AdvStyling/readme.md

 Really important, do the math.

-If you\'ve got maybe a third grader or a fourth grader at home, someone who\'s about eight to nine, have them check.
-Because one thing you always want to make sure you do is that the columns that you want to be next to each other, shouldn\'t add up to more than 12.
-Seems like a simple thing, but it\'s very important.
+If you&apos;ve got maybe a third grader or a fourth grader at home, someone who&apos;s about eight to nine, have them check.
+Because one thing you always want to make sure you do is that the columns that you want to be next to each other, shouldn&apos;t add up to more than 12.
+Seems like a simple thing, but it&apos;s very important.

-In the next module (19) we\'re going to code together and do some work with this grid class.
-I hope you\'ll join me and you\'ll get a really good feeling about how this works with Bootstrap.
+In the next module (19) we&apos;re going to code together and do some work with this grid class.
+I hope you&apos;ll join me and you&apos;ll get a really good feeling about how this works with Bootstrap.

 ## Week3-19.
 Code With Me: Grid Example {#week-3-19.-code-with-me-grid-example .unnumbered}

 Hi everybody.
-Let\'s go over an example together where we\'re using the Bootstrap Grid System.
-I\'m going to go into CodePen and use this code so you can start from scratch or mess with the code and play with it with me.
+Let&apos;s go over an example together where we&apos;re using the Bootstrap Grid System.
+I&apos;m going to go into CodePen and use this code so you can start from scratch or mess with the code and play with it with me.